anticrisis/anticrisis.github.io/_drafts/2017-09-04-how-i-got-started-with-common-lisp-2017.md

 There are lots of Common Lisp implementations to choose from, some free and some commercial, so why choose SBCL?
-Because it has a [github repository](https://github.com/sbcl/sbcl) (which is a mirror of its SourceForge repository, but at least the source is there); it has a monthly release schedule, which means it's being actively improved.
+Because it has a [github repository](https://github.com/sbcl/sbcl) (which is a mirror of its SourceForge repository, but at least the source is there);
+and it has a monthly release schedule, which means it's being actively improved.

 One of the advantages cited by Common Lisp advocates is that there are many compatible implementations of the language standard, which